Zend_Navigation ships with two page types:

 Routes can be used with MVC pages.
 If a page has a route, this

-route will be used in getHref()
+route will be used in getHref() to generate the URL

 for the page.